-- 3.1 Institutions are requested to study the guidelines and to follow the procedures as indicated. - 3.2 Institutions intending to submit proposals are required to indicate the name of the project/ programme, the name of the Project Manager, as well as copies of their proposals to the Provincial Treasury by 3 May 2024 for quality assurance. - 3.3 Proposals should consist of a primary submission and supporting documentation. - 3.4 Provincial Treasury must be copied in all submissions made to the National Treasury, as per the contact persons stated below. - 3.5 Should you have any enquiries on the content of this Circular, or should you require any support in terms of the application process please contact the following officials:
+- 3.1 Institutions are requested to study the guidelines and to follow the procedures as indicated. - 3.2 Institutions intending to submit proposals are required to indicate the name of the project/ programme, the name of the Project Manager, as well as copies of their proposals to the Provincial Treasury by 22 April 2024 for quality assurance. - 3.3 Proposals should consist of a primary submission and supporting documentation. - 3.4 Should you have any enquiries on the content of this Circular, or should you require any support in terms of the application process please contact the following officials: